 - W3C Markup Validator: It’s been a while since I’ve used a validator since I have one built into Firefox, but the W3C validator was very handy for pointing out attributes and tags that are no longer supported in the specifications.
 It also gives you a quick benchmark to aim at.

-If you have any other useful HTML5 tips and links let me know below.
+If you have any other useful HTML5 tips and links let me know via the contact form.